pedrojunqueira/ballot-election-2022-brazil/README.md

 What motivated me to download all Ballot Data (Boletin the Urna - BU) is the controversy about the legitimacy of the election results.

-There is certainly a lot of fake new.

 I am making available all the ballot data (BU) files and data that I could download so far.

 It was downloaded from the TSE website [resultados.tse.jus.br](resultados.tse.jus.br)